influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.0/administration/differences.md

 As of Chronograf 0.13, we've updated the `VISUALIZATIONS` page.
-Instead of 0.12's visualization thumbnails, Chronograf 0.13 improves performance by displaying the only the titles of the visualizations and their associated queries.
+Instead of 0.12's visualization thumbnails, Chronograf 0.13 improves performance by displaying only the titles of the visualizations and their associated queries.